- Frank Pont

 Golf Course Review

-Blackwell Golf Club is located in Bromsgrove, Worcestershire.
+Blackwell Golf Club is a parkland golf course located in Bromsgrove, Worcestershire.
 The county is not known for its golf but Blackwell is more than capable of putting it on the map.
-A 9 hole course existed as far back as 1893.
+A 9 hole course existed when the club was established in 1893.
 In 1923, Tom Simpson and Herbert Fowler were commissioned to lay out an 18 hole course on just 102 acres of land.

-In the midst of a remodelling master plan by Frank Pont, the original Herbert Fowler and Tom Simpson design philosophies are being re-established.
-Widening of the fairways, tree removal and the opening up of aprons and green surrounds to are all apart of the planned works.
+In the midst of a remodeling master plan by Frank Pont, the original Herbert Fowler and Tom Simpson design philosophies are being re-established.
+Widening of the fairways, tree removal and the opening up of aprons and green surrounds to are all a part of the planned works.

 This course features in these collections.
 Click an icon to view the entire set.